The department aligns its business and workforce planning strategies to meet current requirements and to plan for the future workforce.

 Individual flexibility arrangements

-Individual flexibility arrangements are used to provide additional conditions of service in exceptional circumstances that are not in the enterprise agreements.
-As an example, the department has used individual flexibility arrangements to attract and retain staff in remote and isolated localities.
+The department makes individual flexibility arrangements with staff to provide additional conditions of service in exceptional circumstances that are not in the enterprise agreements.
+For example, the department has used individual flexibility arrangements to attract and retain staff in remote and isolated places.